yamadapc/augmented-audio/crates/audio-processor-traits/README.md

 * Testing tools

 ## Buffer performance
-On a trivial gain benchmark, performance is between 10-20x worse on a `VecAudioBuffer` than a `Vec`.
+On a trivial gain benchmark, performance using the `AudioBuffer::get` APIs is between 10-20x worse on a `VecAudioBuffer` than a `Vec`.

 Other things to measure: